Corporate governance

 Reasons for nomination as candidate for Outside Director serving as Audit and Supervisory Committee Member

-Mr. Osamu Terada served as Director of SHIMIZU CORPORATION until June 2020.
-However, the amount of transactions between the Company and SHIMIZU CORPORATION is less than 0.001% of the Company’s consolidated net sales for fiscal 2022 and he fulfills the Company’s Standards of Independence for Outside Directors.
+Mr. Osamu Terada served as Director of SHIMIZU CORPORATION until June2020.
+However, the amount of transactions between the Company and SHIMIZU CORPORATION is 0.0047% of the Company’s consolidated net sales for fiscal 2024 and, thus, he fulfills the Company’s Standards of Independence for Outside Directors.
 The Company therefore has deemed that there are no issues regarding his independence.

 100%